 Virabhadrasana 1 or the Warrior 1 Pose is an asana commemorating great fighters.
 Virabhadrasana is the name of a great warrior in Hindu mythology.
 You might think it strange to have a yoga pose named after a warrior when yoga is all about peace.
 Here, it refers more to the spiritual warrior in each one of us who fights against ignorance.
 Practice the asana in the morning on an empty stomach and hold the pose for at least 20 seconds.
 Virabhadrasana 1 is a beginner level Vinyasa Yoga asana.

 Benefits: Virabhadrasana 1 stretches your chest, lungs, and stomach.
 It strengthens your back muscles and arms.
 The pose strengthens and stretches your thighs and calves.
 It improves focus and blood circulation.
-It also energizes your body and loosens your shoulders.
+Extra care should be taken to not load the front knee.
+This pose removes stiffness from the femur area and brings a wonderful tone to the quadricep region.

 3. Trikonasana (Triangle Pose)